WPI-CS539/wpi-cs539.github.io/_posts/2018-12-11-LengdingClub-2018 copy.md

 	The accuracies rates of KNN classifier with different values of K are as follow:
 	- **Before PCA**
 		![gitment]({{ '/img/knn_before_pca.png'|prepend:site.baseurl}})
+		Hence we decide to use K = 11 for training model to test before pca testing set.
 	- **After PCA**
 		![gitment]({{ '/img/knn_after_pca.png'|prepend:site.baseurl}})
+		Hence we decide to use K = 16 for training model to test after pca testing set.
 - **Decision Tree**

-	We take different max depth values range from 1 to 30, and for each depth, we use 3-fold-cross-validation on training set to train KNN model and record the train accuracy, test accuracy and specifility accuracy.
+	We take different depth values range from 1 to 30, and for each depth, we use 3-fold-cross-validation on training set to train KNN model and record the train accuracy, test accuracy and specifility accuracy.
 	The accuracies rates of Decision Tree classifier with different values of depth are as follow:
 	- **Before PCA**
 		![gitment]({{ '/img/dt_before_pca.png'|prepend:site.baseurl}})
+		Hence we decide to train the model with depth = 5 to test before pca testing set.
 	- **After PCA**
 		![gitment]({{ '/img/dt_after_pca.png'|prepend:site.baseurl}})
+		Hence we decide to train the model with depth = 5 to test after pca testing set.
 - **Random Forest**

 	We test for different parameter combinations such as